bsc-pm/dlb/doc/user_guide/source/api.rst

     DROM: Dynamic Resource Ownership Manager
         The DROM API manages the CPU ownership of each DLB running process.
-For a more detailed description see :ref:`drom`.
+For a more detailed description see :ref:`drom_overview`.
 These functions are described in section :ref:`drom-api`.

     TALP: Tracking Application Live Performance
-        The TALP API is used to obtain measured metrics from other processes as well as to define custom monitoring regions, see :ref:`talp`.
+        The TALP API is used to obtain measured metrics from other processes as well as to define custom monitoring regions, see :ref:`talp_overview`.
 These functions are described in section :ref:`talp-api`.

     MPI API